Bionif92/Cursos-de-Programacion/Javascript.md

 3. **Avoids redeclaring variables**:

 Use let and const all the time.
-Block the variables inside the {}, var
+Block the variables inside the {}, var doesn´t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgzOTU2MTE4MCw3ODM2MjE4OTRdfQ==
+eyJoaXN0b3J5IjpbNzI3MzUxOTA3LDc4MzYyMTg5NF19
 -->